Miguel Made A Surprise Performance At Robert Glasper’s Blue Note Residency In NY - NewsBreak

 The legendary Glasper and Blue Note residency began in 2018.
 Glasper became the 4th musician to hold a month-long residency at Blue Note, joining a short list that includes jazz legends Dizzy Gillespie, Chick Corea and Chris Botti.
 The residency was spotlighted in the New York Times, which proclaimed that Glasper is “probably the most prominent jazz musician of his generation.”
 Last year’s run saw numerous A-list celebrities and unannounced special guests, including Chris Rock, Dave Chappelle, H.E.R, and more.
 You never know what’s going to happen when Robert Glasper is live at the Blue Note.

-Last night, Miguel surprised Blue Note’s audience after he hopped on stage to perform alongisde Glasper.
+Last night, Miguel surprised Blue Note’s audience after he hopped on stage to perform alongside Glasper.
 Rock, Waithe and actor Gary Dourdan were also spotted in the audience.

 Read more about Glasper’s Blue Note residency here .